NEW: Mohammad Youssuf Abdulazeez obtained at least one gun on the internet, source says

 Authorities have seized four guns connected with Abdulazeez, a law enforcement official said.

-Abdulazeez had a handgun and two long guns in his possession when police in the Tennessee city killed him Thursday, and another rifle was seized when police searched his home, the official said.
+Abdulazeez had a handgun and two long guns in his possession when police killed him at a Navy Operational Support Center, and another rifle was seized when police searched his home, the official said.

 The handgun was registered in his name, the source said.
 Officials believe the shotgun and AK-47-style gun were legally obtained, the source said.